badhon495/BRACU_Life/CSE496/course_outline.md

 ## Course Project
 1. The students will be required to find and exploit a vulnerability in a web application or any other topic covered in the course.

-## There were no lab on this course but theory class worked as a lab.